 Friday is a long day, so this blog will be a long blog :)

 So we dragged ourselves away from the boxes of goodies, and raced home for lunch.
 Sweet Emmy had made lunch for us all which was wonderful as we had all been so busy.
 After lunch we cleared the table, popped it on the roof of THE TRUCK!
-(Yes it is back in P1050154action – somewhat).
+(Yes it is back in action – somewhat).

 Then we drove around to the sewing room and loaded on a treadle machine, boxes and baskets of products and chairs, etc etc